Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Finite Element Method for Training Data Generation

-The FEA is divided into two stages: First, the influence of the weave pattern for single-material woven composites is analyzed.
-Second, the same process is extended to bi-material woven composites with two different fiber materials.
-The homogenized yarn mechanical properties are shown in Table~\ref{tab:yarn_parameter}, which are calculated using Chamis micro-mechanical model\cite{Chamis1989}.
-The volume fraction of fiber is assumed to be 76\% in this paper.
-Initially, TexGen python scripting interface is used to generate 9000 random weave patterns with carbon fiber yarns in woven composites.
-Later, another 9000 random weave patterns with random hybrid carbon-kevlar woven composites are generated.
+The FEA was divided into two stages: First, we analyzed the influence of the weave pattern for single-material woven composites.
+Second, the same process is extended to bi-material woven composites with two different yarn materials, Carbon and Kevlar.
+The homogenized mechanical properties of the fiber bundles embedded in the polymer matrix are shown in Table~\ref{tab:yarn_parameter}, which were calculated using Chamis micro-mechanical model\cite{Chamis1989}.
+We assumed the volume fraction of fiber to be 76\% in this paper.
+Initially, the TexGen python scripting generates 9000 random weave patterns with carbon fiber yarns in woven composites.
+Later, another 9000 random weave patterns with random hybrid carbon-kevlar woven composites were generated.
 Each geometric model is exported as an input file with linear tetrahedron elements and periodic boundary conditions.
+In this paper, edge forces are applied in different directions.
+The corresponding displacement values were extracted from the applied tensile (shear) loading to evaluate the effective in-plane mechanical properties.
 A detailed explanation of boundary condition implementation can be found in Li et al.\cite{Li2004}.
-After preprocessing, the input file is imported into ABAQUS to determine the effective in-plane mechanical properties from the stress and displacement field.
+After preprocessing, we imported the input file into ABAQUS to determine the effective in-plane mechanical properties from the stress and displacement field.